It isn’t easy to ask for a bed.

 It might scare off some people, but Antis said being a Christian organization means the mission can more effectively treat the issues that underlie poverty.
-He also claims being a Christian institution helps keep the organization financially afloat.
+He also claims being Christian helps keep the mission financially afloat.

 MISSION RISES FROM THE BLAST

 In a way, the homeless problem in downtown began on the night of Aug.
 6, 1959, when a building fire ignited a dynamite truck at the corner of Oak and Pine streets.
 What national media soon called the Roseburg Blast leveled everything in an eight-block radius.